Azq2/stm32-sensor-midi-keyboard/README.md

 # Configuration

 Okay you built this device.
 And as expected, nothing works.
-These is scam???? 😱
+That is scam???? 😱

 No, that's okay.
 Different constructions have different parameters and my settings maybe not suitable for you.